-Life outside the academic and residential spaces provides important enrichment and is a central component of the student experience.
-Adapting this experience in light of public health guidance as we respond to COVID-19 requires significant changes that mitigate risk while maintaining, wherever possible, Smith’s unique strength as a residential college.
-As we have with our residential model, we have re-imagined student life with an eye toward building community, while simultaneously maintaining the health of our community.
+Co-curricular spaces provide important enrichment and are a central component of the student experience.
+Adapting this experience in light of public health guidance as we respond to COVID-19 requires significant changes that necessitate a reliance on virtual communities and engagement to maintain, wherever possible, Smith’s unique community strengths.

 Student Aid & Tuition